Sexual and Reproductive Health

 Engemann Student Health Center is committed to providing comprehensive, integrated care for transgender individuals at USC.
 We understand that gender is a complex mix of cultural, biological and psychological factors.
-Engemann uses an integrative health model that can assist individuals with information and support related to gender non-conformity and identity.
+Engemann uses an integrative health model that can assist individuals with information and support related to transgender, genderqueer and non-binary students.

 Each transgender person has a different story and may be at a different stage in their transition; with different needs and expectations.
 For that reason we strongly recommend that all patients make an appointment with a primary care clinician with experience in transgender care so that we can get to know you, review your medical history, and work with you to get you the assistance you need.
 You may schedule an appointment online or call the appointment office.